eggsyntax/reconstructorepl/README.md

 #'user/d
 ***> (defn f [x] (* x d)**
 #'user/f
-**> ; build-def prints a complete, minimal, ordered sequence of definitions which can be copy/pasted into your source file.
+****> ;; build-defs prints a complete, minimal, ordered sequence of definitions which can be copy/pasted into your source file.
 ***> (rc/build-defs 'c) ; `c` stands alone; no other defs are needed.
 ((def c 3))
 ***> (rc/build-defs 'f) ; whereas `f` depends on `a`, `b`, and `d`.